Anne Phillips (political theorist)

-Anne Phillips FBA (born 2 June 1950), is Emeritus Professor of Political Theory at the London School of Economics (LSE), where she was previously Graham Wallas Professor of Political Science.
+Anne Phillips FBA (born 2 June 1950) is Emeritus Professor of Political Theory at the London School of Economics (LSE), where she was previously Graham Wallas Professor of Political Science.
 She was elected a Fellow of the British Academy in 2003.

 Profile

 Anne Phillips joined the LSE in 1999 as Professor of Gender Theory, and was Director of the Gender Institute until September 2004.
-She subsequently moved to a joint appointment between the Gender Institute and Government Department.
-She is a leading figure in feminist political theory, and writes on issues of democracy and representation, equality, multiculturalism, and difference.
+She subsequently was appointed to both the Gender Institute and Government Department before moving to Government.
+Her field is feminist political theory; she writes on issues of democracy and representation, equality, multiculturalism, and difference.
 Much of her work can be read as challenging the narrowness of contemporary liberal theory.

 In 1992, she was co-winner of the American Political Science Association's Victoria Schuck Award for Best Book on Women and Politics published in 1991 (awarded for Engendering Democracy).
-She was awarded an honorary Doctorate from Aalborg University in 1999; was appointed adjunct professor in the Political Science Programme of the Research School of Social Sciences, Australian National University, 2002–6.
+She was awarded an honorary doctorate from Aalborg University in 1999; was appointed adjunct professor in the political science programme of the Research School of Social Sciences, Australian National University, 2002–6.